Our fall Tryout process is open to any student at Harvard and designed to showcase the skills that will be most valuable in trial.

 Step 5: Attend Your Round I Tryout

 Please arrive at your Round I Tryout no later than 15 minutes prior to your scheduled time.
 We apologize in advance if we are running 5-10 minutes late.
-Remember, you must submit your HMTA Application to email@example.com by noon on Monday, September 9th
+If we are running late, please wait outside the tryout room.
+You will be notified of the tryout location by email, and it will also be posted on this website.

 From Round I Tryouts on, we will be in touch individually.

-If you have any questions about the tryout process, please do not hesitate to reach out to our Community Director (firstname.lastname@example.org).
+If you have any questions about the tryout process, please do not hesitate to reach out to our Director of Tryouts, Training, and Mentoring (firstname.lastname@example.org)

-Please use the below resources to follow the steps above.
-Please contact our Community Director if you have any questions (email@example.com).
+When they are released, please use the below resources to follow the steps above.
+Please contact our Director of Tryouts, Membership, and Training if you have any questions (email@example.com).
 Use the links below to sign-up and prepare for your Round I Tryout.

 Round I Office Hours

-Once you've signed up for a Round I Tryout Slot, we encourage you to make use of the Office Hours we'll be offering on September 8th.
-Use the Doodle Poll linked below to sign up.
+Once you've signed up for a Round I Tryout Slot, we encourage you to make use of the Office Hours we'll be offering the week of September 1st through 6th.
+A Calendly link will become available below in the second half August to sign up.
 Office Hours can be used to discuss your witness persona, get feedback on your argumentative speech, or just better understand Mock Trial, and are highly encouraged, particularly for those without Mock Trial experience.
+Also, check out our resource kit that contains links to helpful articles and videos of excellent witness portrayals.